teambit/envs/packages/ts-compiler/README.md

 4. DEBUG mode - `env DEBUG=true bit build` keeps capsule and prints messages.
 5. Isolation - using the capsule API to isolate the component.
 6. Copy policy - support CSS/Asset by setting copy (default)/no-copy strategy.

+nice to have
 7. preset support - allow pre-configured presets.
+8. css - generate typed css file to support import.

 **Config**
 Project config and component aren't the same due to possible change in entry point.